Guidance

 The EEA is made up of the member states of the EU, together with Liechtenstein, Norway and Iceland.
 Switzerland is neither an EU nor EEA member.

-The claims of those from the wider EEA or Switzerland must be admitted to the substantive asylum process.
-However, if the protection claim is refused, consideration must be given to the appropriateness of certifying the decision as clearly unfounded, according to the facts of the case.
+The claims of those from the wider EEA or Switzerland are not suitable for processing under the EU inadmissibility process and must be considered substantively (unless safe third country inadmissibility action is appropriate).
+If the protection claim of an EEA or Swiss national is considered substantively and” refused, consideration must be given to the appropriateness of certifying the decision as clearly unfounded, according to the facts of the case.
 See Clearly unfounded claims: certification under section 94.

 Non-EU nationals resident in EU states